 - Users should write electronic communications with no less care, judgment, and responsibility than they would use for professional letters or internal memoranda on professional letterhead.

 - Those using the College’s electronic communications systems and services shall not employ a false identity.
 It is a violation to originate email in such a manner as to create the impression to the recipient that the email originated from another source or individual.

 - Violations of the College’s email procedure may result in disciplinary action.

 E. Data Security

-- The College’s information and data must be handled in such a manner that it will be protected from unauthorized or accidental disclosure, modification or loss.
+- The College’s information and data must be handled in such a manner that it will be protected from unauthorized or accidental disclosure, modification, or loss.
 Access to information and data available through the College’s network systems must be strictly controlled in accordance with approved access control criteria, which is maintained and updated regularly.
-The College’s information and data is considered to be any piece of data or collection of data that pertains to the normal business and operation of the College.
+The College’s information and data is any piece of data or collection of data that pertains to the normal business and operation of the College.
 This includes all student related information as well as College business and financial information.

 - This procedure covers the general procedures and processes to follow when accessing College related data, which includes, but is not limited to, sensitive data such as social security numbers, student ID numbers, PINs, account numbers, credit card information, personal health information (PHI) and College ID.

 - Any printed College sensitive data must be protected and/or destroyed when no longer of value.
-This includes but is not limited to student records printed at registration, financial reports or other records.
+This includes but is not limited to student records printed at registration, financial reports, or other records.

 F. Account Ownership